 What if you could have the ability to master sales strategies that could turn your life around?
 A sales strategy that could turn a low ticket into a high ticket offer?
 A strategy that would allow you to face the price objection head-on and smoothly to turn your clients’ no into a yes every time?
 If we told you that there is one technique that will convince and compel your customers to buy from you, how would that impact your life?
 Ok, let’s see…

 You see, selling to a market that’s interested in buying shouldn’t be difficult.
 When you’re closing, very often you would deal with prospects that lie.
 When you deal with prospects that lie, it is hard to handle objections for some.
 But that shouldn’t affect you.
 You can learn the technique to handle price objections.

 Low-Income Clients Or High-Income Clients – Know Your Customers

-Price Objection is VALUE Objection.
+Price Objection is VALUE Objection

 And there are 2 things you need to understand.
-People without the mindset of “willingness to buy” and “ability to buy” will never see the value of your product even though they can afford it.
+People without the mindset set on “willingness to buy” and “ability to buy” will never see the value of your product, even if they can afford it.
 They will not be convinced simply because they do not want to buy or because they cannot afford to.

 Watch this video about the 3 most important skills in sales

-And if you don’t make the sale today, you will not make the sale tomorrow.
+Let’s be honest, if you don’t make the sale today, you will not make the sale tomorrow.
 So, if you’ve failed to convince your client on the value of the product and why they need to purchase today.

-What this value is worth to them?
+What is this value to them?

-“Remember, people don’t buy from you because they understand what you sell – they buy from you because they feel understood – Dan Lok”
+“Remember, people don’t buy from you because they understand what you sell – they buy from you because they feel understood. – Dan Lok”

 The Best Defense Is A Good Defense.